 Vehicle emissions control equipment inspections shall be performed by inspectors, referees, and HD I/M testers.

-The inspection of the vehicle and engine components shall include observation and/or verification of all of the following:
+The inspection of the vehicle and engine components shall include observation and verification of all of the following:

 The presence and legibility of the emission control label as defined in this HD I/M Regulation to determine compliance with the requirements as specified in section 2196(a)(3).

-Proper configuration of any emissions-related components for a particular vehicle/engine as specified on the emission control label, determined from the manufacturer’s specifications found in certification data, published manufacturer’s repair information, and/or Executive Orders to determine compliance with the requirements as specified in section 2196(a)(4).
+Proper configuration of any emissions-related components for a particular vehicle/engine as specified on the emission control label, determined from the manufacturer’s specifications found in certification data, published manufacturer’s repair information, and Executive Orders to determine compliance with the requirements as specified in section 2196(a)(4).

 The proper installation and application of aftermarket parts to determine compliance with the requirements as specified in section 2196(a)(5).

-The vehicle mileage as indicated by the odometer and record the value.
+The vehicle mileage as indicated by the odometer.

 The MIL bulb’s operational status, if applicable: